-The impetus for significantly increased world nuclear generating capacity arises from aggressive plans in Asia (excluding Japan) and the Middle East.
+The impetus for significantly increased world nuclear generating capacity arises from aggressive plans in Asia-Pacific (excluding Japan) and the Middle East.

-China currently has 15 operating reactors which contribute less than 2% of the country’s electricity production, and another 26 reactors under construction.
-China’s national energy policy calls for nuclear power production to double by 2020 to between 60-70 GWe and then triple to at least 200 GWe by 2030.
-Some adjustment in the near term plan is expected after post-Fukushima design reviews, but rapid growth is assured as China strives for a cleaner energy sector.
+China currently has 17 operating reactors which contribute less than 2% of the country’s electricity production, and another 28 reactors under construction.
+China’s national energy policy calls for nuclear power production to double by 2020 to 58-60 GWe and then more than triple to at least 200 GWe by 2030.
+Some adjustment in the near term plan has taken place after post-Fukushima design reviews, but rapid growth is assured as China strives for a cleaner energy sector.

 In November 2011 the International Energy Agency (IEA) released its latest “World Energy Outlook – 2011” which was its first opportunity to revise its nuclear power forecasts since the Fukushima incident.
 The IEA lowered slightly its forecast of nuclear production to 70% growth by 2035, driven by China, India, and Korea.
 The striking statistic is that according to the IEA, 90% of world projected energy demand growth arises from non-OECD economies, of which China alone will account for more than 30%.
 This has significant implications for all energy sources and it is difficult to envisage an energy future which does not involve a substantial increase in nuclear generated electricity once climate change policies become internationally entrenched.